 The third day (12th June) is our “Family Day”, exclusively for individuals affected and parents, providing a unique chance to delve deeper into the world of ED with the medical professionals in attendance.
 (Medical Professionals are encouraged to also attend this day.)

-This day will offer a valuable platform to have our families questions answered, it will feature interactive Q&A sessions covering all aspects of ectodermal dysplasia.
+This day will offer a valuable platform to have our families questions answered, and will feature interactive Q&A sessions covering all aspects of ectodermal dysplasia.
+Beyond the educational aspect, it’s also a wonderful opportunity for them to connect and build meaningful friendships with others who share their journey.

 Building upon the success of previous conferences in London (2004), Copenhagen (2006), Norway (2015), Spain (2018), and Paris (2022), ICED25 will bring together paediatricians, dentists, scientists, dermatologists, ear, nose and throat specialists, geneticists, oral and maxillo-facial surgeons, ophthalmologists, experts in child development and other specialists to discuss the challenges of ectodermal dysplasia and the latest advances in research.